kanow/operations/Documentation/Introduction/Index.rst

 What does it do?
 ================

 The extension were build to manage firefighter operations in a TYPO3 website.
+Quite originally the
+`Freiwillige Feuerwehr der Stadt Thale <www.feuerwehr-stadt-thale.de>`_, long time ago, got this extension from me in a TYPO3 website.
+In the meanwhile someone else takes care of it and this someone means Wordpress is quite great.
+Well, what to say ;-).
+If it makes happy, you're welcome.
+But the download numbers of the extension also suggest me, that there are other TYPO3 sites with need for this extension.
+But that's just by the way.

-The data for operations are managed in :ref:`TYPO3 Backend <t3start:concepts>` by editors.
+The data for operations are managed in
+:ref:`TYPO3 Backend <t3start:concepts>` by editors.
 Many detailed information e.g. used vehicles, recources, assistance and more are possible.

-This extension can be used for other institutions like THW, police or security agencys too.
+This extension can be used for other institutions like THW, police or security agencies too.

-Different views in :ref:`Frontend <t3start:concepts>` possible.
+Different views in :ref:`Frontend <t3start:concepts>` are possible.

 .. note::